 Le Creuset Enameled Cast Iron Braiser (2.25 Qt)

-- Dome-shaped lid promotes circulation of heat & moisture for tender, melt-in-your-mouth entrees.
+- Dome-shaped lid promotes heat & moisture circulation for tender entrees.

 Caring for Enameled Cast Iron